-Virtual currency, another name for digital currency, is a volatile market.
+Virtual currency is a volatile market.
 Therefore, as a digital investor, you will need to take more precautions and measures to protect yourself against high losses.
-The good news is that you can use the bitcoin pro app when you want to get the best return on your investments.
+The good news is that you can use the Bitcoin Pro App whenever you want to get the best return on your investments.
 For estate planning, be sure to stick to the following points:

 So far, no government or institution has implemented measures to regulate trade.
 Therefore, no one is responsible for being scammed or if your investment will be stolen or any other negligence.

-Share your keys, passwords, and passwords with your heirs.
+- Share your keys and passwords with your heirs.
 If you die without leaving that information to anyone, your investment is simply lost, as no one can access it.

 At first, putting your digital investment in your estate can seem complicated.
-However, there is now a new generation of attorneys and executors who are doing their best to understand cryptocurrencies and how you can safely include them in your estate.
+However, there is now a new generation of attorneys and executors who are doing their best to understand cryptocurrencies.
+This so you can safely include them in your estate.

 Here’s a guided plan to safely include cryptocurrency investing in your project for your beneficiaries to access.

-When planning your estate, including a step-by-step guide explaining the path to your digital assets to your loved ones is an excellent idea, as are other assets.
-However, because cryptocurrency is a poorly understood and evolving territory, have an executor of her will hire a lawyer who deals with digital investing and understands the market.
+- When planning your estate, including a step-by-step guide explaining the path to your digital assets to your loved ones is an excellent idea.
+However, because cryptocurrency is a poorly understood and evolving territory, it is difficult to find someone who really understands the market

-Be exceptionally cautious when selecting an executor.
-If the executor were to prove untrustworthy and chose to stab you by transferring the funds themselves, there would still be no legal documentation to hold them accountable, and the transaction would still be untraceable, so you would lose your investment.
+- Be exceptionally cautious when selecting an executor.
+Let’s suppose that the executor were to prove untrustworthy and chose to stab you by transferring the funds themselves.
+Hence, there would still be no legal documentation to hold them accountable, and the transaction would still be untraceable, so you would lose your investment.

-Like any other estate, your first step would be to list everything you own.
-In this case, please list all types of cryptocurrency wallets, the storage you have on any of the various platforms in your trust.
-In this way, it can be distributed among your beneficiaries according to their wishes in case something happens to you.
+- Like any other estate, your first step would be to list everything you own.
+In this case, please list all types of cryptocurrency wallets, and the storage you have on any of the various platforms in your trust.
+In this way, it can be distributed among your beneficiaries according to their wishes in case something happens to you

-While you may not want to share the information with your beneficiaries at this time, it is vital to keep your loved ones informed up to a certain level to reduce their chances of being scammed or scammed into withdrawing your inheritance.
+- It is true that you may not want to share the information with your beneficiaries at this time.
+However, it is vital to keep your loved ones informed up to a certain level to reduce their chances of being scammed

-You need to list all digital wallets and accounts for each separate digital investment clearly and in a way that your loved ones can easily understand.
+- You need to list all digital wallets and accounts for each separate digital investment clearly and in a way your loved ones can easily understand.
 You will notice that many websites have two-factor authentication.
-Therefore, be sure to include the devices that the authenticator will use to receive the codes.
+Therefore, be sure to include the devices that the authenticator will use to receive the codes

 - Make the fund as secure as possible and leave instructions on how to access them in your estate plan.
 This while you think about a location for your passwords and keys

-Finally, don’t be foolish enough to die with your wisdom in your heart.
+- Finally, do not be foolish enough to die with your wisdom in your heart.
 Please talk to your beneficiaries before executing the estate plan to get an idea of how to implement it when that day comes.
-Then it won’t help anyone.
+If you do not, it will not help anyone.

 For security reasons, trust your cryptocurrency information to maintain security.
 Since your trusted information is not open to the public, it reduces the chances of hackers and thieves accessing it.

-The crypto environment is still new and evolving, and it is the best way to go.
-Since only the trustee can access the information in trust, involve a will that would have to be reviewed by a probate court and then preserved by the public record.
+The crypto environment is still new and evolving, so it is the best way to go.
+Only the trustee can access the information in trust.
+In that way, it involves a will that would have to be reviewed by a probate court and then preserved by the public record.

-The trust is easier to store your information as it doesn’t take long for your beneficiaries to be approved rather than a will that must go through probate, at which point your loved ones could lose their crypto assets.
+The trust is easier to store your information as it does not take long for your beneficiaries to be approved rather than a will that must go through probate, at which point your loved ones could lose their crypto assets.

-An executor can acquire cryptos stored on an exchange after the death of an owner through the administration process, which includes the provision of a death certificate; provision of a will and other testimonies.
+An executor can acquire cryptos stored on an exchange after an owner’s death through the administration process.
+Said process includes the provision of a death certificate, provision of a will and other testimonies.

-In case a customer has not shared exchange information, she be careful.
-If there was no formal record of the crypto exchange in her will; the only hope is that you mention it to the beneficiary.
+If a customer has not shared exchange information, that costumer should be careful.
+If there was no formal record of the crypto exchange in that person’s will, the only hope is that you mention it to the beneficiary.

-They could also leave the key with a trusted person instead of leaving it in the will, but then mention this trusted person in the will
+They could also leave the key with a trusted person instead of leaving it in the will, but then mention said person in it.